-Our support directly engages farmers, workers, and their families through investments in programs that advance:
+Our programming directly engages coffee farmers, workers, and their families through investments that advance:

-- Whole-farm Planning and Production: Promote integrated agricultural extension services that build farmer capacity to sustainably increase yields and quality of their anchor crop (i.e., coffee), while also encouraging income diversification, strengthening their resilience to external shocks and food scarcity.
-Complement this agronomic assistance with educational programs on food security and nutrition.
+- Improving Farming Techniques: Promote integrated agricultural extension services that build farmer capacity to sustainably increase yields and quality of their anchor crop (i.e., coffee), while also encouraging income diversification, strengthening their resilience to external shocks and food scarcity.

-- Water Stewardship and Climate Resilience: Increase access to potable water for supply chain communities and improve water management for productive use in watersheds where we source.
+- Addressing local water issues and planning for changes in climate: Increase access to potable water for supply chain communities and improve water management for productive use in watersheds where we source.
 Promote climate- and water-smart production practices and the optimal use of resources to protect ecosystems and improve producer's ability to adapt to climate change.

-- Strong Rural Organizations: Strengthen the capacity of farmer organizations’ to provide value-added services to farmers, including access to credit, agronomic assistance, inputs, quality assurance, and differentiated market channels.
+- Strengthening farmer organizations: Strengthen the capacity of farmer organizations’ to provide value-added services to farmers, including access to credit, agronomic assistance, inputs, quality assurance, and differentiated market channels.

-See Supply Chain Outreach Grantmaking Guidelines for more information.
 Keurig Green Mountain requires all grant recipients to report on the expenditure of grant funds and progress of the project.
 Reporting expectations and requirements are outlined in the Keurig Green Mountain Monitoring & Evaluation Guide in English.
-The primary objective of the guide is to facilitate more standardized reporting of progress, impacts, changes and/or needs of Keurig Green Mountain-funded Supply Chain Community Outreach projects.
+The primary objective of the guide is to facilitate more standardized reporting of progress, impacts, changes and/or needs of funded projects.

-Keurig Green Mountain’s application process is by invitation only.
-We no longer offer an open letter of intent for unsolicited proposals.
+Keurig Green Mountain’s grant application process is by invitation only.
+We do not offer an open letter of intent for unsolicited proposals.